wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 - Add Elembio-aware run metadata handling.
 - Add a new Elembio central graph, for example `function_list_central_elembio.json`.
-- Add a new Elembio stage 1 function instead of reusing `p4_stage1_analysis.pm`.
+- Add a new Elembio `elembio_bases2fastq` stage-1 entry function, while reusing / extending `p4_stage1_analysis.pm` where it remains a good fit for import option handling.
+- Extend `p4_stage1_analysis` option generation so Elembio can select the appropriate `samtools import` mode from read structure (single/paired; 0/1/2 index reads), including the correct `-0` vs `-1/-2` and optional `--i1/--i2` FASTQ inputs from the per-lane `bases2fastq` output tree.
-- Keep Elembio pipeline setup driven by instrument-runfolder metadata (`RunParameters.json`, and `RunManifest.json` where needed), then replace `qc_interop` with a post-`bases2fastq` QC step driven by `RunStats.json` / `RunManifest.json` from the deplex output folder.
+- Keep Elembio pipeline setup driven by instrument-runfolder metadata (`RunParameters.json`, and `RunManifest.json` where needed), then replace `qc_interop` with a post-`bases2fastq` QC step driven by `RunStats.json` / `RunManifest.json` from the `bases2fastq` output folder.
 - Make the analysis daemon choose the correct runfolder resolver by manufacturer.
 - Implement or reuse Elembio samplesheet generation for the NPG samplesheet cache from MLWH-backed LIMS data, keyed primarily by `id_flowcell_lims` / batch id as the main link back to LIMS, with `id_run` used for sequencing-run context and as a secondary lookup path where needed.